Women in China: Ancient and Imperial China

 Older Chinese traditions surrounding marriage included many ritualistic steps.
 During the Han dynasty, a marriage lacking a dowry or betrothal gift was seen as dishonorable.
 Only after gifts were exchanged would a marriage proceed; and the bride would be taken to live in the ancestral home of the new husband.
 Here, a wife was expected to live with the entirety of her husband's family and to follow all of their rules and beliefs.
 Many families followed the Confucian teachings regarding honoring their elders.
 These rituals were passed down from father to son.
 Official family lists were compiled, containing the names of all the sons and wives.
 Brides who did not produce a son were written out of family lists.
 When a husband died, the bride was seen as the property of her spouse's family.
 Ransoms were set by some brides' families to get their daughters back, though never with her children, who remained with her husband's family.

+According to classical patriarchal social mores, women should be quiet in public and not participate in public affairs.
+In the 1880s and 1890s, both male and female Chinese reformist intellectuals, concerned with the development of China to a modern country, raised feminist issues and gender equality in public debate; schools for girls were founded, a feminist press emerged, and the Foot Emancipation Society and Tian Zu Hui, promoting the abolition of foot binding.

 In the late Qing dynasty period, extramarital sex by women and fornication (a label typically used to refer to pre-marital sex) by women were criminalized.